MCZbase/DataShot_DesktopApp/README.md

 # Building

-Use maven to build (ant is invoked by maven to build executable jar files).
+Use maven to build (ant is optionally invoked by maven to build executable jar files).

 You will need to do some preparation work in order to build.